Freedom House: Russia

 Russia, identified by Freedom House as "Not Free", called Freedom House biased and accused the group of serving U.S. interests.
 Sergei Markov, an MP from the ruling United Russia party, called Freedom House a "Russophobic" organization, commenting: "You can listen to everything they say, except when it comes to Russia ...
 There are many Russophobes there."
 Christopher Walker, director of studies at Freedom House, posited that Freedom House made its evaluations based on objective criteria explained on the organization's website, and denied that it had a pro-U.S. agenda, saying: "If you look closely at the 193 countries that we evaluate, you'll find that we criticize what are often considered strategic allies of the United States."

 UCLA political scientist Daniel Treisman has criticized Freedom House's assessment of Russia.
 Treisman cited that Freedom House ranks Russia's political rights on the same level as the United Arab Emirates, which is a federation of absolute monarchies with no element of democracy within the system.
 Freedom House also ranks Russia's civil liberties on the same scale as those of Yemen, where criticism of the president was illegal.
 Treisman contrasts Freedom House's ranking with the Polity IV scale used by academics, in which Russia has a much better score.
 In 2018, the Polity IV scale scored the United Arab Emirates at -8, Russia at +4, and the United States at +8.

+In May 2024, Russian authorities declared Freedom House an "undesirable organization".